 - Asset Seizure: Funds and property directly related to money laundering are all subject to confiscation.

-- Business License Suspension: Company is implicated; the license can be revoked.
+- Business License Suspension: The company is implicated; the license can be revoked.

 How to Report Money Laundering in UAE